aldebaran/qibuild/doc/source/ref/python/packages/qibuild/interact.rst

-qiubild.interact -- Interacting with the user
+qibuild.interact -- Interacting with the user
 =============================================

 .. automodule:: qibuild.interact